ZaneBartlett1/nvim/README.md

 7. Get coc-pyright set up
     * For python - With neovim open, run ```:CocInstall coc-pyright```
     * [Full guide](https://github.com/fannheyward/coc-pyright)
-8. Assuming you're using [nvim appimage](https://github.com/neovim/neovim/releases) and it's in ~/.local/share/applications/nvim.appimage here's a nice bash alias.
+8. Assuming you're using [nvim appimage](https://github.com/neovim/neovim/releases) and it's in ~/.local/share/applications/nvim.appimage here's a couple nice bash aliases.
 With this you can run nvim with "v".
-Them with "V", you can run nvim, open your file explorer, and terminal all at once.
+Then with "V", you can run nvim, open your file explorer, and terminal all at once.
 Add the below to your .bashrc.
 If you're unfamiliar with .bashrc read more [here](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux), but it's just the bash configuration file, like how the init.lua file is the nvim configuation file to nvim.
 ```
 alias v='~/.local/share/applications/nvim.appimage'
 alias V='~/.local/share/applications/nvim.appimage -c ":Lexplore|wincmd l|10split|terminal"'